zabedalam/WebShop-MERN-Stack/README.md

-## Starting Repo for MERN Stack Web Development for final project purposes
+## Starting Repo for Market place in MERN stack